Tools & More

 HRDF Query

-For handling GTFS timetable and real-time data
+For dealing with GTFS timetable and real-time data

 GTFS-Static & GTFS-RT Comparer

-• Code: https://github.com/openTdataCH/OJP-Showcase/tree/develop/apps/gtfs-rt-status
+• Program code: https://github.com/openTdataCH/OJP-Showcase/tree/develop/apps/gtfs-rt-status

 • Instructions: